 (3) "ASME Code" means the Boiler and Pressure Vessel Code of the American Society of Mechanical Engineers.

-(4) "Audit" means activities, other than those identified as certificate inspections, conducted by the Chief Inspector or his designee.
-These activities include the following:
+(4) "Audit" means activities, other than certificate inspections, conducted by the Chief Inspector or his designee.
+Audits include the following:

 (a) reviews and surveys for ASME and National Board stamp issuance and renewal;

-(b) audits conducted on an authorized inspector at the location of a manufacturer or repair organization as may be required by the ASME Code, National Board Inspection Code, or National Board Rules for Commissioned Inspectors; and
+(b) audits conducted of an authorized inspector at the location of a manufacturer or repair organization as may be required by the ASME Code, National Board Inspection Code, or National Board Rules for Commissioned Inspectors; and

 (c) audits pursuant to evaluation for the issuance of North Carolina Specials.

-(5) "Automatically fired boiler" means a boiler that cycles automatically in response to a control system and that does not require a constant attendant for the purpose of introducing fuel into the combustion chamber or to control electrical input.
+(5) "Automatically fired boiler" means a boiler that cycles in response to a control system and that does not require a constant attendant for the purpose of introducing fuel into the combustion chamber or to control electrical input.

-(6) "Authorized Inspection Agency" means an organization employing commissioned inspectors including the following:
+(6) "Authorized Inspection Agency" means an organization employing commissioned inspectors, including the following:

-(a) the Bureau as defined in Item (11) of this Rule.
+(a) the Bureau, as defined in Item (11) of this Rule.

 (b) an inspection agency of an insurance company licensed to write boiler and pressure vessel insurance; or

-(c) an owner-user inspection agency as defined in Item (38) of this Rule.
-(7) "Authorized inspector" means an employee of an Authorized Inspection Agency who is commissioned by the National Board and this State, holds an appropriate endorsement on his or her National Board Commission, and inspects as the third party inspector in ASME Code manufacturing facilities.
+(c) an owner-user inspection organization that is accredited by the National Board.

+(7) "Authorized inspector" means an employee of an Authorized Inspection Agency who is commissioned by the National Board and this State, holds an endorsement on his or her National Board Commission appropriate for the work to be performed, and inspects as the third party inspector in ASME Code manufacturing facilities.

 (8) "Boiler," as defined in G.S.
 95-69.9(b), includes the following types of boilers:

 (a) "Exhibition boiler" means a historical or antique boiler that generates steam or hot water for the purposes of entertaining or educating the public or is used for demonstrations, tourist transportation, or exhibitions.
-This term includes steam tractors, threshers, steam powered sawmills, and similar usages; (b) "High pressure boiler" means a boiler in which steam or other vapor is generated at a pressure of more than 15 psig, or water is heated to a temperature greater than 250°F and a pressure greater than 160 psig for use external to itself.
+This term includes boilers used in steam tractors, threshers, steam powered sawmills, and similar uses;

+(b) "High pressure boiler" means a boiler in which steam or other vapor is generated at a pressure of more than 15 psig or water is heated to a temperature greater than 250°F and a pressure greater than 160 psig for use external to itself.
 High pressure boilers include the following:

 (i) Electric boilers;